Storypedia, the Blogging Encyclopedia

 Plot and Summary

 Mourning the loss of her mother's death, nine year-old Noah unlikely befriends independent and brutal Kajal, as the two help each other by discussing what is missing in their lives.
 After Kajal is paralyzed below the waist, and befriends Noah, she realizes the true meaning of friendship and the importance of family.
-Meanwhile, even though Noah's sister, Nadia, has been considered strange and a loser throughout all her years of education by h
+Meanwhile, even though Noah's sister, Nadia, has been considered strange and a loser throughout all her years of education by her classmates, her optimism and the spirit of her mother left behind do not allow her to feel that way about herself.

 Planted